creg-ny-baa/cloud-level-manager/README.md

 # CloudLevelManager
 A Pythonic way to maintain and generate cloud levels for the EdgeProX and MotiveWave trading platforms.

-Use templates instead of cutting and pasting lines in a CSV file.
+- No need to cut and paste lines of CSV
+- Templating
+- Automation

 # The Basics
-Import the module:
+It's not a package -- just one file.
+Place `CloudLevelManager.py` in your working path and import the module:
 ```python
 from CloudLevelManager import CloudLevels
 ```
-The most basic example -- we'll talk about the structure a little bit later
+The most basic example -- we'll talk about the structure a little bit later:
 ```python
 levels = {
     'support/resistance': [